 0427 281 001

 Jacqui is a born and raised Dongara girl with plenty of ties to Mingenew.
 Some may recognise her from her many years in the sample hut at CBH or from the Community Resource Centre.
 Jacqui has a Bachelor of Science and experience in the agricultural industry working in R&D, broadacre and livestock sectors.
-Jacqui will be focusing her time on projects and supporting Shannah with trials.
+Jacqui will be focusing most of her time on various projects.

 “I’ve got an enthusiastic attitude for research and development and am looking forward to working with the growers in our region.”